-Suppliers that comply with the SAC or provide raw materials which are certified against third party standards are 'tagged' as sustainable in the sustainable sourcing system using a sustainable sourcing factor ("SuSo factor").
-Sustainable suppliers, identified by the SuSo factor are matched by supplier name, cluster and country with the total purchased volume records in the SuSo system to calculate sustainably sourced volumes (in tonnes) purchased from suppliers.
+Suppliers that comply with the SAC or provide raw materials which are certified against third party standards are 'tagged' as sustainable in the SuSo system.
+The tagged suppliers are matched by supplier name, cluster and country with the total purchased volume records in the SuSo system.
+The SuSo system then calculates the total sustainably sourced volumes (in tonnes).